 Create a model of the control system.

-Specify some tuning requirements, including a minimum loop gain requirement.
+Specify some tuning goals, including a minimum loop gain.
 Tune the control system to these requirements.

 The plot shows the achieved loop gain for the loop at

 X2 (blue line).
 The plot also shows the inverse of the achieved sensitivity function,